 How does the Gegenpress system work in a game?

 Suppose Liverpool (Klopp’s current team) loses the ball in the attacking third of the pitch.
-The front three players’ job is to press them.
-The centre forward is to press the centre back and overshadow the defensive midfielder.
+The front three players’ job is to press the opposition immediately.
+The centre forward presses the centre back while cutting off the passing lane to the defensive midfielder.
 The two wingers’ job is to cut the line between the centre back and full backs.
-The front three try to minimise the number of passing lanes, forcing the defenders to (!) go long, (2) pass the ball back to the goalkeeper, or (3) try to go for high risk passes, leading them to lose possession.
+The front three try to minimise the number of passing lanes, forcing the defenders to (1) go long, (2) pass the ball back to the goalkeeper, or (3) try to go for high-risk passes, leading is loss of possession.

 Read More: A fairytale in Belgium